jabdul/crud-api/README.md

 Find out more about the passed in features:
 - Application configuration using [convict](https://github.com/mozilla/node-convict)
-- Object schema validation with [joi](https://github.com/hapijs/joi)
+- Object schema validation with [joi](https://github.com/sideway/joi)
-- A HAL+JSON resource object creator using [halson](https://github.com/seznam/halson)
-- [uuid](https://github.com/kelektiv/node-uuid), a universal unique id generator

 ### plugins